Fermenting the future.

 Agriculture & Food Supply

-Our Chief Scientist has identified a probiotic strain that increases immune resilience through a pathway that insects use to adapt to infection, heat, and other stresses.
-Delivery via Seed’s probiotic pollen patties shows immense potential in tempering the effects of neonicotinoid insecticides, improving survival rates, and restoring honey bee populations around the world.
+Our Chief Scientist, Dr. Gregor Reid, and Seed Fellow, Brendan Daisley, have identified probiotic strains that increase immune resilience through a pathway that insects use to adapt to infection, heat, and other stresses.
+Delivery via Seed’s probiotic BioPatties shows immense potential in tempering the effects of neonicotinoid insecticides, improving survival rates, and restoring honey bee populations around the world.
+These probiotic BioPatties have also shown success in the prevention and treatment of a fatal bacterial disease called American foulbrood, caused by a spore forming bacterium called P. larvae.

 Are you a beekeeper?
 Get in touch.